Morteza-saghi/Linux/Tricks/mtr-commnad.md

 - **Standard Deviation**: A high standard deviation suggests variable latency, which can indicate unstable links or congestion.
 - **Host Names**: Understanding the hostnames involved can help pinpoint where issues occur, whether within your ISP's network or upstream.
 - **Hop Count**: An unexpectedly high number of hops can indicate inefficient routing or detours.

+---

+## Key Points to Consider in mtr Output

+When analyzing `mtr` output, understanding the implications of packet loss at various hops is crucial for diagnosing network issues.
+Here are some key points to consider:

+### Loss at a Specific Hop

+- **Understanding Packet Loss**: The loss percentage shown at a specific hop (e.g., hop 10) indicates that packets are being dropped either on that hop (host 10 itself) or on the path following that hop.

+- **Isolating the Issue**: If you see packet loss at hop 10, it does not necessarily mean there's a problem with just the link between hop 9 and hop 10.
+The issue could reside within host 10 itself or affect the subsequent hops.

+### If Later Hops Have No Loss

+- **Indicating Non-Critical Loss**: If later hops in your `mtr` output (e.g., hops 11, 12, etc.) show 0% loss, this suggests that the packet loss at hop 10 may not be critical for end-to-end communication.

+- **Router Behavior**: Some routers deprioritize or throttle ICMP responses (the packets used by `mtr`) to conserve resources while still forwarding traffic normally.
+Consequently, packet loss at hop 10 might not significantly impact overall network performance.

+### If Later Hops Also Show Loss

+- **Indicating Real Network Issues**: If packet loss continues at hops after host 10, it is more likely that the packet loss at host 10 represents a genuine network issue affecting downstream traffic.
+In this case, further investigation is warranted to diagnose and resolve the underlying problem.